siderolabs/talos/website/content/v1.15/reference/configuration/hypervisor/virtualmachineconfig.md

 apiVersion: v1alpha1
 kind: VirtualMachineConfig
 name: vm1 # Name of the virtual machine.
+powerState: running # Power state the virtual machine is driven towards.
 # Processor settings for the virtual machine.
 cpu:
     count: 4 # Number of virtual CPUs presented to the guest.